voltdatalab/science-monitor-site/privacy.md

 #### ABOUT EMAIL

-- If you choose to subscribe to our newsletter, your email will only be used for communication sent by the Science Monitor or [Volt Data Lab](www.voltdata.info);
+- If you choose to subscribe to our newsletter, your email will only be used for communication sent by the Science Pulse or [Volt Data Lab](www.voltdata.info);

 - We will not sell your email information to anyone, but we could share your email address with trusted partners;

-- We will not send you spam;
+- We will not send you spam or harmful content;

-- We might integrate your email to other newsletters owned by Volt Data Lab;
+- We might integrate your email to other newsletters owned by Volt Data Lab, for strategic reasons;

-- We promise to treat your information with zeal.
+- We promise, within our power, to treat your information with zeal.

 #### ABOUT OUR TECH

 - We use Google Analytics to measure audience in our website;

+- We use Hotjar to measure how people interact with our pages;

 - We use Sendy/AWS to send newsletters;